 Acral lentiginous melanoma (ALM) is a form of skin cancer that appears on the palms of the hands, the soles of the feet, or under the nails.

-ALM accounts for 2–3% of all melanomas.
+ALM accounts for

 In this article, we look at the symptoms of ALM, how doctors diagnose and stage it, and the treatment options.